Bladder Cancer

 The bladder is part of the body's urinary system.
 The bladder stores urine before it leaves the body.

-Bladder cancer is the fourth most common cancer, excluding skin cancers, among men and the tenth most common cancer among women in New York State.
-Close to 4,000 men and almost 1,400 women in New York State are diagnosed with bladder cancer each year.
-Annually, almost 700 men and almost 300 women in New York State die from this disease.
-It is estimated that one in 30 men and one in 90 women will be diagnosed with bladder cancer sometime during their lives.
+Bladder cancer is the fourth most common cancer among men in New York State.
+Almost 4,000 men and over 1,300 women in New York State are diagnosed with bladder cancer each year.
+Annually, almost 650 men and over 250 women in New York State die from this disease.

 Who gets bladder cancer?

 Bladder cancer is more common in older people.
-In New York State, more than 70% of people newly diagnosed with bladder cancer are age 65 and over.
-Bladder cancer occurs more than three times as often among men as among women in New York State, and more than twice as often in Whites as among Blacks.
+In New York State, more than 75% of people newly diagnosed with bladder cancer are age 65 and over.
+Bladder cancer occurs more than three times as often among men as among women in New York State and more than twice as often in non-Hispanic White individuals as among persons of any other race and ethnicity.

 What factors increase risk for developing bladder cancer?